-My dad lived 19 days after stopping dialysis.
-He was not in any pain or physical discomfort during that time.
+My dad survived 19 days after discontinuing dialysis.
+He had no pain or physical discomfort during that time.

 Every One’s Situation is Different